junseung2/CXL-ExerSim/README.md

 - ljs2021@g.skku.edu

 <aside>
-💡 CXL-Exersim is designed for students who are new to CXL and is compliant with CXL Spec 2.0.
+💡 This simulator is based on C++ to make it easier to understand the behavior of the CXL platform.
+All behavior is implemented based on the CXL spec 2.0.

 </aside>